Warnings for Drizalma Sprinkle

 Seizures

 Duloxetine has not been systematically evaluated in patients with a seizure disorder, and such patients were excluded from clinical studies.
 In adult placebo-controlled clinical trials, seizures/convulsions occurred in 0.02% (3/12,722) of patients treated with duloxetine delayed-release capsules and 0.01% (1/9513) of patients treated with placebo.
-DRIZALMA Sprinkle should be prescribed with care in patients with a history of a seizure disorder.
+DRIZALMA SPRINKLE should be prescribed with care in patients with a history of a seizure disorder.

-Elevated Blood Pressure
+Increases In Blood Pressure

 Clinically Important Drug Interactions